Peluhott/f25-team5/doc/Object-Oriented-Design/GroupLinkDesign.md

 #### 2.2.1 Actor: Provider (Host)
 ##### 2.2.1.1 Sign Up
-A farmer can sign up to create their profile with their name, email, password, and phone number.
+A group creator can sign up to create their profile with their name, email, password, and phone number.
 Emails must be unique.
 ##### 2.2.1.2 Log In
-A farmer shall be able to sign in using their registred email and password.
-After logging in, the farmer shall be directed their dashboard where they see an overview of their farm, boxes and stats.
+A creator shall be able to sign in using their registred email and password.
+After logging in, the creator shall be directed their dashboard where they see an overview of the groups that they manage.
 ##### 2.2.1.3 Update Profile
-A farmer shall be to modify their profile by going to their profile page.
-They can change their email, password, and farm.
+A creator shall be to modify their profile by going to their profile page.
+They can change their email and password.
-##### 2.2.1.4 Create Produce Boxes
+##### 2.2.1.4 Create Groups
-The farmer shall be able to create a new produce box listing.
-They would provide a box name, description, and price.
-This box will be created to be associated with only this farmer and their farm.
+The creator shall be able to create a new group.
+They would provide a group name, description, and group type.
+This group will be created to be associated with only this creator and its members.
-##### 2.2.1.4 View Customer Stats
+##### 2.2.1.4 View Group Stats
-A farmer will be able to view several statistics such as total revenue, total subscribers, and average ratings.
+A creator will be able to view several statistics such as memberships(pending or active), reviews , and average rating.

 #### 2.2.2 Actor: Customer (Member)
 ##### 2.2.2.1 Sign Up